-The proposed framework is based on a firm’s actual activities, its market presence and risk profile, and to achieve this, the EBA has taken a proportionate approach.
-Three classes of firms are identified:
+The proposed framework is based on a firm’s actual activities, its market presence and risk profile, and to achieve this, a proportionate approach is proposed.
+The proposal includes:

 It should be noted that ICAAPs remain an important prudential supervisory tool.
 If the proposed regime is to achieve its objectives, we expect firms will need to continue to demonstrate that their ICAAPs are a realistic basis for setting more relevant internal capital requirements and Pillar 2 add-ons.

 Please get in touch to find out how we can help you prepare for the changes and challenges ahead.